… From affected people, I often hear the sentence: “There is no cure for rheumatoid arthritis!”

 So I formulated my own rather-the-better-than-the-latter-sentence: “If it doesn‘t cause the one whom it concerns immediately and existentially to mobilize all possible powers (including the further development and further learning), then how should it cause the one less concerned (indirectly due to professional or/and other interests) to take any action at all?”
 From then on, I stood up for my goals more effectively than others could have ever done for me.

-As very useful for healing, fundamental questions that I kept persistently asking myself turned out to be: “Yes fine, but how?
+As very useful for healing, fundamental questions that I kept persistently asking myself turned out to be: “How?
 And when?
 And where?”
-With their help, I’ve found the answers and insights from which the HeilÜben descends.
+With their help, I’ve found the answers and insights from which HeilÜben descends.